Me and my dad hit the road and visited stunning picture-perfect locations across Australia on this 12-day road trip.

 Day 12: Canberra to Melbourne

 Having not travelled beyond Halls Gap and The Great Ocean Road in my first two years in Melbourne, my post-grad trip across Australia had me excited!

-My favourite route: In South Australia, especially driving near Adelaide.
+In South Australia, especially driving near Adelaide.
 Cape Jervis is picture perfect!
 I have to add, if you’re excited to see The Outback, driving across New South Wales has a charm of its own.
-The most well maintained highway we rode on was undoubtedly Hume Highway.
-With planned out rest stops along the way, it was an easy ride.
+The most well-maintained highway we rode on was – undoubtedly – Hume Highway.
+With plenty of rest stops along the way, it was an easy ride.